ProsperAsare99/rn-assignment6-11117173/README.md

 	•	Displays items that have been added to the cart.
 	•	Each item can be removed using the “Remove from Cart” button.

-Components

-ProductList

-	•	Renders the list of products on the HomeScreen.
-	•	Includes the Open Fashion logo, search, filter, and list view buttons.
-	•	Each product displays its image, name, description, and price.

 Cart

 	•	Renders the list of items in the cart on the CartScreen.